Every finite group is represented by a finite incidence geometry: From incidence systems to incidence geometries

 Therefore $\Psi(\widetilde{f})=f$ and we conclude that $\Psi$ is an isomorphism.
 Moreover, it is clear by construction that, for $f\in\Autcb(\G')$, $\sigma_f=\sigma_{\Psi(f)}$.
 It follows then that $\Psi(\Autc(\G'))=\Autc(\G)$ and we are done. \end{proof}

-\autoref{thm:from incidence system to incidence geometry}constructs an incidence geometry from an incidence system that shares the same pair correlations-automorphisms, provided the original geometry contains only flags of rank at most two and elements of degree at least two.
+\autoref{thm:from incidence system to incidence geometry}constructs a finite incidence geometry from a finite incidence system that shares the same pair correlations-automorphisms, provided the original geometry contains only flags of rank at most two and elements of degree at least two.
 The next result provides a method to refine any incidence system so that \autoref{thm:from incidence system to incidence geometry} can be applied.